-Independent Medical Review of Denials of Experimental or Investigative Treatment investigative, you may ask that the denial be reviewed by an external independent medical review organization which has a contract with the California Department of Managed Health Care ("DMHC").
+Independent Medical Review of Denials of Experimental or Investigative Treatment

+If coverage for a proposed treatment is denied because we or your medical group determine that the treatment is experimental or investigative, you may ask that the denial be reviewed by an external independent medical review organization which has a contract with the California Department of Managed Health Care ("DMHC").
 Your request for this review may be sent to the DMHC.
 You pay no application or processing fees of any kind for this review.
 You have the right to provide information in support of your request for review.
 A decision not to participate in this review process may cause you to give up any statutory right to pursue legal action against us regarding the disputed health care service.
 We will send you an application form and an addressed envelope for you to use to ask for this review with any grievance disposition letter denying coverage for this reason.
 You may also request an application form by calling us at the telephone number listed on your identification card or write to us at Anthem Blue Cross Grievance and Appeals Management, P.O.
 Box 4310, Woodland Hills, CA 91365.
 To qualify for this review, all of the following conditions must be met: